S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 - one investigation graph
 - one action rail
 - one export-ready note
-- one replay or simulator moment

-## Must-have MVP features

-### 1. Queue prioritization

-Show:

-- highest-risk cases first
-- reason chips
-- risk level
-- next recommended action

-### 2. One-screen case workspace

-Put in one view:

-- facts
-- AI inferences
-- timeline
-- linked entities
-- device / beneficiary / counterparty context
-- triggered controls
-- analyst notes

-### 3. Action rail

-At minimum:

-- allow
-- step-up
-- hold
-- escalate
-- export note

-If the system cannot lead to action, it will feel incomplete.

-### 4. Fact vs inference separation

-This is essential for trust.

-Show:

-- confirmed signals
-- inferred risk
-- missing information

-separately.

-### 5. Network view

-The graph should do more than look cool.

-Use it to explain:

-- shared IP
-- shared beneficiary
-- shared device
-- shared merchant
-- near-watchlist link

-### 6. Rule or policy replay

-This is one of the sharpest differentiators in the repo already.

-Show:

-- current threshold
-- stricter threshold
-- tradeoff between caught bad payments and delayed good payments

-### 7. Audit-ready note export

-Even a lightweight case note or SAR-style draft makes the system feel real.

-### 8. Human-in-the-loop proof

-Be explicit:

-- AI recommends
-- human approves
-- action is logged

-## Nice-to-have if time allows
+- one replay moment

+## What Fraud Ops Teams Want First

+This is the priority order from the operator side, not the demo side:

+1. fewer false positives and better prioritization
+2. one screen with the whole case
+3. rules and workflows they can change safely
+4. graph and entity linkage that changes action
+5. clear actions plus audit-ready output
+6. AI for repetitive work, not vague "AI scoring"

+## What To Build First For The Hackathon

+This is the priority order for the weekend build:

+This is the product-feature order.
+Multi-cloud is handled separately because it is a judging requirement, not a fraud-ops feature.

+1. End-to-end hero case that ends in `hold`, `step-up`, or `escalate`.
+   Why: without a visible action, the story dies.
+2. One-screen case workspace.
+   Show: facts, AI inferences, timeline, linked entities, triggered controls, and notes.
+3. Action rail with human approval and note export.
+   Minimum: `allow`, `step-up`, `hold`, `escalate`, `export note`.
+4. Evidence-backed recommendation and missing-information panel.
+   Why: this is the strongest AI story.
+5. Network view tied to the action.
+   Show: shared IP, shared beneficiary, shared device, shared merchant, near-watchlist link.
+6. Rule or policy replay.
+   Show: current threshold, stricter threshold, caught bad payments, delayed good payments.
+7. Queue prioritization and reason chips.
+   Show: highest-risk cases first, risk level, next action, backup case for Q&A.
+8. Thin customer step-up moment only if the first seven are already solid.

+## Nice To Have If Time Allows

 - AI-generated rule suggestion
 - screening false-positive suppression